rktjmp/lush.nvim/README.md

 #### Linters

-You will likely get warnings from linters while writing a lush-spec, specifally around "undefined globals".
+You will likely get warnings from linters while writing a lush-spec, specifically around "undefined globals".
 Most of these warnings can be safely ignored, you may wish to disable LSP/Linters temporarily when working on a theme.

 #### Dependency Injection (Why can't I access math.random?)

-Lush-specs are executed a bare environment, so they don't have access to lua globals or other modules.
+Lush-specs are executed a bare environment, so they don't have access to Lua globals or other modules.
 However, they are also written as closures, so they do have access to any local level variables in the theme file.